saltedbones/Africology-and-African-American-Studies/pages/undergradaute.md

 ## Minor in Africology and African American Studies

 Regardless of what your major is, a minor in African American studies adds an interdisciplinary depth to your main course of study.
-This minor allows students interested in business, the sciences, engineering, government and social services to present to prospective employers an exceptional academic background.
+The minor allows students interested in business, the sciences, engineering, government and social services to present an exceptional academic background to prospective employers.

 [Learn More about Minoring in Africology and Africology and African American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/africology-african-american-studies/minor-africology-african-american-studies/)